Richard Belzer, stand-up comic and TV detective, dies at 78

 From that unlikely beginning, Belzer’s Munch would become one of television’s longest-running characters and a sunglasses-wearing presence on the small screen for more than two decades.
 In 2008, Belzer published the novel “I Am Not a Cop!” with Michael Ian Black.
 He also helped write several books on conspiracy theories, about things like President John F. Kennedy’s assassination and Malaysia Airlines Flight 370.

 Born in Bridgeport, Connecticut, Belzer was drawn to comedy, he said, during an abusive childhood in which his mother would beat him and his older brother, Len.
+He would do impressions of his childhood idol, Jerry Lewis.
 “My kitchen was the toughest room I ever worked,” Belzer told People magazine in 1993.

 After being expelled from Dean Junior College in Massachusetts, Belzer embarked on a life of stand-up in New York in 1972.
-At Catch a Rising Star, Belzer became a regular.
+At Catch a Rising Star, Belzer became a regular performer and an emcee.
 He made his big-screen debut in Ken Shapiro’s 1974 film “The Groove Tube,” a TV satire co-starring Chevy Chase, a film that grew out of the comedy group Channel One that Belzer was a part of.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect that Belzer died in Beaulieu-sur-Mer, France, not Bozouls, as Scheft originally told The Hollywood Reporter.